NIRP Crash Indicator Signals Very Reliable For 2016

 Summary

 The NIRP has been YELLOW for 75 of the last 76 trading days.
-Since the Trump honeymoon could soon be over my prediction is that the signal will soon go to RED or ORANGE.
-See my December 2, 2016, SA post "Will Hangover From Market's Party For Trump Last 2 Years?"
+Since the Trump honeymoon could soon be over, my prediction is that the signal will soon go to RED or ORANGE.
+See my December 2, 2016, SA post, "Will Hangover From Market's Party For Trump Last 2 Years?"

-For my predictions for 2017, and my top pick and my articles in support of them see my January 1, 2017, article titled "2016 Review, 2017 Predictions and Top Pick".
+For my predictions for 2017 and my top pick and my articles in support of them, see my January 1, 2017, article titled "2016 Review, 2017 Predictions And Top Pick."

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.